gdwhittaker94/gdwhittaker94/README.md

 ## 🚀 About Me

-I'm a frontend developer who's passionate about building functional, user-friendly, and aesthetically beautiful webpages and applications.
+I'm a frontend developer who's passionate about building functional, user-friendly, and aesthetically pleasing webpages and applications.
 My background combines language teaching, filmmaking, and social anthropology, providing me with a unique set of skills and perspectives which I joyfully bring to my programming work.

 At the start of my career, I am hungry to learn, build, connect with people, become a master at my craft, and to also become an integral and value-adding asset of an awesome team!